Meet the L.A. Works Team

 Greyson Yocom,

 Graysen was born and raised in Santa Rosa, California.
-He graduated from the University of California, Los Angeles with a Bachelors in History in 2022.
-His interests in non-profit work and disaster relief education led him to take on the role of Americorps Vista in conjunction with L.A Works.
+He graduated from the University of California, Los Angeles with a bachelor’s in history in 2022.
+His interests in non-profit work and education led him to take on the role of Workforce Development Coordinator with L.A Works.
 Outside of work, he enjoys writing novels, playing sports like basketball and tennis, and exploring Los Angeles with his friends and family.

 Supporting Roles